 Final Thoughts

-I haven't even talked about the mirrorless system, and I've identified 22 lenses I believe Nikon needs to produce for DSLRs.
+I haven't even talked about the mirrorless system, and I identified 22 lenses I believed Nikon needed to produce for DSLRs.
 That's four years worth of their historic levels of introduction (six a year).

 Nikon's strength entering the DSLR era was lenses.
 Ditto for Canon.
 It's why they dominated the DSLR market as they did the late film SLR market.
 I can't believe that Nikon didn't realize that lenses are a truly protective barrier against competitors.
-Fujifilm has erased the DX advantage now with the XF mount onslaught of lenses.
-Not the proliferation of Fujifilm mirrorless cameras, which is also happening, but lenses.
-It's those Fujifilm lenses that are attracting crop sensor customers right in the heart of Nikon's success (the D70 level, which currently is served by the D7500).
+Fujifilm erased the DSLR DX advantage with their XF mount onslaught of mirrorless lenses.
+Not the proliferation of Fujifilm mirrorless cameras, which also happened, but lenses.
+It's those Fujifilm lenses that attracted crop sensor customers right in the heart of Nikon's success (the D70 level, which currently is served by the D7500).

-Someone needs to wake the boys up at the glass factory.
+Someone needed to wake the boys up at the glass factory.
 Maybe it got too hot for them with all that glass being made and they all took a long siesta.
-Siesta time is over.
-Nikon needs to muscle its way back into the "we make the best glass, no matter what you need or want for whatever Nikon camera you choose."
-Nothing less is satisfactory now.